 - 90% of consumers who engage with an app even once a week stick around.

 - “Not in use”, at 39.9%, is the top reason why users uninstall a mobile app.

-App engagement is basically how many hours a week/a month or how actively are your consumers using your app.
-App user retention can also be defined on the same lines.
+Mobile app engagement is basically how many hours a week/a month or how actively are your consumers using your app.
+App user retention can also be defined along the same lines.

 The combined meaning of app engagement and app user retention is how many of your users stick to your app in the long run.
 The number of apps in today’s market has increased to a point that companies are finding it hard to keep their users engaged enough to retain them.

-In this article on how to increase app engagement and user retention, I’ll talk about 6 ways to increase app retention and user engagement.
+In this article on how to increase app engagement and user retention, I’ll talk about 6 mobile app user retention strategies.

 Let’s now look at each of these strategies on how to app engagement and user retention in detail.

 Did you know that effective app onboarding can increase app retention by up to 50%?